eloqdata/eloq-website/website/blog/2024-09-01-benchmark-transaction/index.md

 `Y-axis`: Throughput in Thousand OPS (Operations Per Second).

 The results show that **EloqKV**’s throughput decreases as the batch size increases.
 This is because larger batch sizes introduce additional transaction overhead.
 For read requests, each key must be read and then validated during the transaction commit phase to ensure that RepeatableRead isolation is maintained.
 For write requests, a write lock must be acquired for each key and then released, along with updating the value during the transaction commit phase.
-Although the throughput per `MultiExec` command declines with larger batch sizes, the total KV ops processed per second (KPS) increases.
+Although the throughput per `Multi Exec` command declines with larger batch sizes, the total KV ops processed per second (KPS) increases.
 For instance, with a batch size of 1, the KPS is 700,000, while with a batch size of 6, it rises to 2 million.